petersenpeter/phy2-plugins/README.md

 ## Installation
 To install, place the content in your plugins directory (~/.phy/), replacing the existing files and plugins folder.
+Installl the python package panda: write “pip install pandas” in the terminal from your phy environment.

 ## How to cite
 Please use below DOI for citing these plugins.